B612-Asteroid-Institute/naif_eop_predict/README.md

 ## Installation

-The latest version of the file can be install via pip:
+The latest version of the file can be installed via pip:
 `pip install naif-eop-predict`

 ## Usage